 You can calculate your business profit by subtracting your total expenses from your total revenue.
 To identify what the revenues and expenses are, start by choosing the time period you want to study.
-Businesses generally study a twelve month period, such as January 1 to December 31 or July 1 to June 30.
+Businesses generally study a 12-month period, such as January 1 to December 31 or July 1 to June 30.

 The selection depends upon:

 Keeping records that are accurate, up-to-date and easy to use is essential to obtaining a precise count of your profits.

 Calculating your total revenues

 In order to determine what your total revenues were for the period being studied, consider the following points:

 - What is the amount of gross revenue from the products or services that were sold?
 (Gross Sales)